Japan May Introduce Japanese Language Requirement for Permanent Residency

 Purpose of the Language Requirement

-According to sources, the primary objective of the proposed requirement is not to restrict immigration, but to ensure that permanent residents can:
+Sources say the goal of the proposed requirement is not to restrict immigration, but to ensure that permanent residents can:

 • Communicate effectively in daily life